hggfhggf/hggfhggf/README.md

 ## About me

-I'm a student from Kazakhstan interested in cutting-edge AI research, especially natural language processing, segmentation, and computer vision.
+I'm a student from Kazakhstan interested in cutting-edge AI research.
+Specifically, natural language processing, segmentation, and computer vision.

-My background combines international olympiad experience in informatics and AI with practical work on machine learning competitions and research-style projects.
+My background is concentrated around informatics and AI with work on machine learning competitions and research.

 ---